timothypratley/justice/README.md

           (ancestor ?x ?bridge)]]
        [:entity/name "Justice"])

-Justice syntax is more concise than DataScript queries and handles several shorthand conventions.
+The justice syntax is more concise than DataScript queries and handles several shorthand conventions.
 However, justice syntax is restricted in what can be expressed.
-There is no way (yet) to produce "row" results (non-entities).
+There is no way (yet) to produce "row" results (non-entities) or aggregates.

+Justice maintains a rule registry of all rules created with `defrule`.

+### Escaping the justice syntax

+The `?result` symbol is special, and that you can escape the justice syntax if you need to:

+    (j/defrule ancestor* [?x]
+      (or [?x :entity/parent ?result]
+          (and [?x :entity/parent ?z]
+               (ancestor* ?z ?result))))
+    (map :entity/name (ancestor* 1))
+    ;=> ("Grandmother" "Mother")

+This new version `ancestor*` is equivalent to the original `ancestor`, but has been expressed in triples instead.
+You can use this to opt out of the full transformation but still express concise rules.

+### Transacting

+Justice provides `transacte` which behaves very similar to `d/transact!` but returns the first entity.

 ## Developing